The New Creation: A Theological Distinction Between Soul and Spirit

 The Old Covenant Divide: Hades and the Soul

 The new covenant was established in which Jesus gives authority to men to be born of God, adopted into the family of God, of the Spirit.
-Before, the scriptures which only mentions soul and body, indicate a divide in the afterlife (Sheol/Hades).
+Old Testament scriptures indicate a divide in the afterlife (Sheol/Hades).
 As seen in the account of Lazarus and the Rich Man (Luke 16:19-31), there was a "great gulf fixed."

 The rich man in Hades and Lazarus in "Abraham’s Bosom" demonstrate that the soul (psyche) exists beyond physical death.
-A teaching from Jesus urges followers to fear God, who has authority over eternal life and death, rather than humans who can only destroy the physical body and not the soul (Matthew 10:28).
+A teaching from Jesus uses the same word for soul, when he urges followers to fear God, who has authority over eternal life and death, rather than humans who can only destroy the physical body and not the "soul" (Matthew 10:28).

 The Word of God: The Sharp Divider

-The New Testament clarifies that the soul and spirit are not identical.
+The New Testament clarifies that the soul and spirit are closely related but are not identical.
 Hebrews 4:12 states: "For the word of God is living and active... piercing to the division of soul and of spirit, of joints and of marrow."
+Think of joints or bones and marrow existing together but also separate, this is how Paul describes the soul and spirit, very connected but different, dividable.

 The New Creation: Born of the Spirit